Stephen I Báncsa: Provost and chancellor

 Báncsa first appeared in contemporary records as Provost of Bács and Chancellor of King Béla IV on 9 January 1238, when the king listed and confirmed the landholdings of the Order of Saint John in Hungary.
 Still in 1238, he appears in the same capacity in a charter of Palatine Denis Tomaj, when they jointly judged over a possession lawsuit between Bartholomew, Bishop of Veszprém and the Pannonhalma Abbey.
 Historians Tibor Almási and László Koszta consider that Báncsa was member of the collegiate chapter in Bács and became chancellor due to the intervention of his ecclesiastical superior Ugrin Csák, Archbishop of Kalocsa, who also served as chancellor during the reign of Béla's father Andrew II.

-In the same year, Báncsa was transferred to Titel, where he functioned as provost too.
+In the next year, Báncsa was transferred to Titel, where he functioned as provost too, from 1239 to 1240.
 He was a member of an ad hoc council summoned by Denis Tomaj to judge in the case of Sala church estate which had several jurisdictional conflicts over the years.
 The document is preserved by the abbey's Liber ruber.
 Báncsa is last mentioned as chancellor on 21 March 1240, when the Cistercians were granted patronage of four parishes in Burzenland (Barcaság), Transylvania.
 Two royal documents suggest that Báncsa presumably still held the court office during the Mongol invasion of Hungary in 1241, but their credibility is highly questionable.